yoshinator/dsc-variable-assignment-intro-staff/README.md

 Sometimes we wish to declare a variable without assigning it to data.
 In Python, that's a little tricky to do.
-As we just saw with `name`, declaring variables without assignment throws an error.
+As we just saw with `full_name`, declaring variables without assignment throws an error.
 Thankfully, Python has a special type for us that represents nothing at all.

 ```python